sieteunoseis/cisco-axl/README.md

 - Supports the Promise API.
 Can chain procedures together or you could use Promise.all() to run multiple "get" operations at the same time.
 - Returns all results in JSON rather than XML.
 Function has options to remove all blank or empty fields from JSON results via optional clean parameter.
 - Support for [json-variables](https://codsen.com/os/json-variables).
 The executeOperation function will recognize the dataContainerIdentifierTails from json-variables and remove them from your call.
 This avoids any SOAP fault issues from having extra information in call.
 See examples folder for use case.
+- TypeScript support with type definitions for better developer experience and code reliability

 ## Usage